jchatel/quickmail-next-docs/replies-and-opportunities/handling-replies-with-opportunities.md

 To do this, select multiple replies: you can select them one by one, by page, or select all.
 Then, click on the action from the different options.

 ![screenshot](../images/022_file-bOVUhxDYlR.png)

+FYI: Leads who replied in a campaign will be marked as replied to all campaigns.
+This is done by design to prevent leads from receiving automated emails continuously.

+The opportunities might show a different campaign attribution.
+However, the stats will be attributed to the correct campaign.